-- n-dimensional reconstruction using a data dependent triangulation approach - a mathematical definition of the optimal reconstruction using triangulations - a new cost function and generalization of existing functions
+- n-dimensional reconstruction using a data-dependent triangulation approach - a mathematical definition of the optimal reconstruction using triangulations - a new cost function and generalization of existing functions.

 This paper is structured as follows.
-In Section 2 we briefly survey previous work done on DDT.
-Section 3 defines basic concepts of n-dimensional triangulations and the problem of the extension into higher dimensions is highlighted.
+In Sect.
+2 we briefly survey previous work on DDT.
+Section 3 defines basic concepts of n-dimensional triangulations and the problem of the extension to higher dimensions is highlighted.
 In the same section the n-dimensional DDT is introduced.
-Section 4 presents a feature preserving triangulation algorithm and estimates the usability of the approach.
-In Section 5 we show a number of examples that demonstrate the effectiveness of our concept.
-Finally in Section 6 we draw conclusions from the results and we outline future work possibilities.
+Section 4 presents a feature-preserving triangulation-algorithm and estimates the usability of the approach.
+In Sect.
+5 we show a number of examples that demonstrate the effectiveness of our concept.
+Finally, in Sect.
+6 we draw conclusions from the results and we outline future work possibilities.